Feeding Your Bird a Healthy Diet for a Long Life

 All Birds Can Be Converted

 The one complaint we hear the most is "my bird is too stubborn and can't be converted!"
 This is simply not true.
 It has to be done correctly, but it is actually fairly simple.
 We convert all birds to healthy diets within a week, including birds that people swore that they had tried to convert for 20 years!
 The keys are the ingredients you use and your method.
 Also, if there is a seed bar hanging in your cage or a bowl of plain seed, your bird will always choose the seed first.
 Dry seed is the equivalent to fast food for humans.
 It's both tasty and really bad for you.
 Most people, when given the choice between fries and a salad, will choose the fries.
 It's the same with our birds.
 I often hear that seed is what birds should eat because it is what they normally eat in the wild.
 There is some validity in this, however, the information is not complete.
 Bird seed we buy from the store is dry seed.
 It has lots of stored energy so it can sprout and grow in to a plant.
 This stored energy equates to a high energy meal for birds.
-Birds in the wild do eat some seed, but the seed they find is fresh live seed that does not have the amount of stored energy dried seed has and it is very nutritious.
+Birds in the wild do eat some seed, but the seed they find is fresh live seed that does not have the amount of stored energy dried seed has.
+Fresh live seed is very nutritious.
 They also have access to a larger variety of seed than is in store bought mixes.
 They spend their days searching for food and their diet varies depending on what they can find to eat.
 It also includes much more than seed depending on the type of bird.
 If you are going to feed seed, consider sprouting.
 When a seed sprouts it becomes a different, healthier food.

 When converting to a healthy diet, we actually work on converting to pellets first.
 Once, a bird is converted to pellets, we work on teaching them to eat their chop.
 One bonus, aside from an all around healthier bird, is birds on a chop and pellet diet will then see seed as a high reward.
 You can then use a very small amount of seed each day to help with taming or training a very shy bird.